-On a trip to Komiža, on the island Vis, during the summer of 2017, I was able to meet and interview Ivan Kuljiš, the son of the original owner of Vinka, the boat the Adriatic Maritime Institute has been restoring for the past 3 years.
+This had been on a trip to Komiža, on the island Vis, during the summer of 2017.
+During that time I was able to meet and interview Ivan Kuljiš, the son of the original owner of Vinka, the boat the Adriatic Maritime Institute has been restoring for the past 3 years.
 Vinka is a vessel of particular pedigree, being one of the few remaining boats built in Komiža before the second world war.
 The vessel type is similar to the falkuša for which Komiza is famous.
 Called a borka, obviously lingua franca in origin, borka, or barka, for small boat.
 The borka accompanied the larger gajeta for fishing in Palagruza.
 The Komiska Gajeta was up to 10 meters, while smaller and more maneuverable, the borka was under 8 meters and was used to fish from the coast, pull traps and run nets.

 Falkuša crew during the dedication

 Mr. Kuljiš remembered many things about the boat when his family was owners fifty years before.
-Now 84 years old Mr. Kuljiš fished with another gentleman from Komiža, Tonko Gruje. who is Captain of the Falkusa Komiža~Lisboa and also 84.
-Captain Gruje was running the boat the previous night during the water dances.
+Now 84 years old Mr. Kuljiš fished with another gentleman from Komiža, Tonko Gruje.
+Captain Grujealso 84, was running the falkuša named Komiža~Lisboa the previous night during the water dances.
 As young men they would go together to Palagruža to fish lobsters from Vinka.
 Sitting at the table with these two men was a deeply moving experience, to hear stories of the adventures they had on the islands, and see the way their eyes lit up when they talked about those far away times.

 Vinka, the name came after his sister, Vinka, who was born a few years before the boat was built in 1937.
 Regretfully, Mr. Kuljiš’ sister had passed away a few years earlier so we did not get a chance to meet.
 We will continue to sail Vinka the boat in her memory as an honor to the Kuljiš family.